activisthandbook/articles/academy/web-dev/week-1.md

 **In this session, you will learn about the basics of web development.
 We'll talk about what you  can expect from this course, share some useful resources for self-learning and install a few useful tools.
 After this session, you will understand better how websites work, be able to write in Markdown and share code using Git.**

+> Like all articles on Activist Handbook, we encourage everyone to make improvements!
+Just create an account to start editing.
+>
+> Unlike the rest of this website, these articles are written in Markdown, instead of using the visual editor.
+That way, you can get to practice using Markdown.

 <div style="position: relative;padding-bottom: 56.25%;height: 0;margin-top:16px;">
   <iframe src="https://app.pitch.com/app/embed/54e3f307-b163-4aae-812a-6bfe82ee548d" allow="fullscreen" allowfullscreen="" width="100%" height="100%" style="border:0;position: absolute;top: 0;left: 0;"></iframe>